Online Technologies Lab

 Are you interested in being in the Online Technologies Lab?
 Please read below for more information:

 - Assist with data management (including coding) and data analysis

 - Provide support for projects by organizing materials

 - Opportunities to assist with literature reviews, manuscript writing, and conference presentations

 - Other research tasks

-- Preferable to commit to at least one full academic year in the lab (3 quarters)
+- Preferable to commit to at least one full academic year in the lab (3 quarters or 2 semesters)

 - Interest in qualitative and/or quantitative research